 Gold Miner Stocks Are Different From Buying Gold

 When investing in gold stocks remember you are investing in a company.
 These companies usually move along the lines of gold’s spot price, but that’s not a certainty.
-However, with greater risk comes greater potential for reward.
+However, with greater risk comes the greater potential for reward.
 You might able to get a better return buying gold miner stocks.